Sameer9612/authentication/docs/USER_GUIDE.md

 5. [Frequently Asked Questions](#frequently-asked-questions)

 ## Introduction
 This guide provides instructions for using the Employee Management System to manage departments and employees effectively.
+The system allows users to create, edit, and delete departments and employees, as well as search for specific records.

 ## Department Management